 “Worst of all, Lady Frey is resistant to our powers, and her father- our enemy- gave her in marriage to Lord Frey.
 If I know anything about Lord Ainsworth, I know he has a political motive behind his every action.”

 Brother Lux was silent for a moment, and then said, “my brother loves her.”

 “And she does not love him.
 But dear Lux- let’s not quarrel, today.
 Even if I owed Lord Frey nothing, I would protect Lady Frey because you asked me.
 I would do anything for you.”

 Brother Lux nodded.
 “And what shall happen to Miss Taris, once our plan is in motion?
 She won’t be as capable as the others, yet, and she still needs to learn the craft.”

 “Once Miss Taris is initiated she will stay with us.
 We need her father on our side.
 Will she be ready to join, soon?”

 “Miss Taris can sense that I’m withholding something from her, and her frustration is building.
-Once she grows desperate, she is ours.”
+Once she grows desperate, she will seek to join us.”

 “Excellent,” Monsignor Pius said.
 “And now, our time is growing near.”

 Brother Lux smiled, and all of his previous worry seemed to melt away from his face.
 His brow smoothed, and he closed his eyes as he embraced Monsignor Pius once more.
 Then he straightened Monsignor Pius’s robes and took his station behind him, ready to follow him into the sanctuary.